Unlink (Unix)

 In Unix-like operating systems, unlink is a system call and a command line utility to delete files.
 The program directly interfaces the system call, which removes the file name and (but not on GNU systems) directories like rm and rmdir.
 If the file name was the last hard link to the file, the file itself is deleted as soon as no program has it open.

+Unlike the rm utility, the unlink utility only accepts one argument, which can be desirable to guard against accidental multi-deletions.